Palais des Ducs

 Joined to the main buildings is the Museum of Art, and very close by are the Cathedral de Notre Dame, the church Saint Michael, and the old "Corn Exchange".

-The guided tour is interesting with an English speaking person, and if you do not mind steps please take a climb up the top of the "Tour de Philippe le Bon".
-You'll be given an impressive skyscraper view of Dijon city with the plains of the Saone river and hills of the vineyards.
+The guided tour is interesting with an English-speaking person, and if you do not mind steps please take a climb up the top of the "Tour de Philippe le Bon".
+You'll be given an impressive skyscraper view of Dijon city with the plains of the Saone River and hills of the vineyards.